 Working in the art market requires extensive networking, and presentation skills.
 High level English is increasingly important in developing relationships with international clients.

-Flexibility is important: at rjcfraser we put together tailored courses to suit the needs of different specific client groups.
+Flexibility is important: at rjcfraser we put together tailored courses, coaching and teaching to suit the needs of different specific client groups.

 Retrospective of Art Basel 2019

 The first impression on walking in was spectacular: a great hall with a super-chic vegetarian restaurant, surrounded by 400 year old olive trees in large containers, roots bound in plastic.